Valuation Menu

 2. The 5-Senses Inspection Report

 A valuation cannot be performed from behind a desk.
-My 5-Senses Inspection is a "boots on the ground" forensic deep-dive.
-It replaces "accounting estimates" with observed facts.
-This creates a level of unshakeable, first-hand evidence that is nearly impossible to challenge under cross-examination.
+The 5-Senses Inspection is a boots on the ground forensic deep-dive.
+It replaces accounting estimates with observed facts, creating a level of unshakeable, first-hand evidence that is nearly impossible to challenge under cross-examination.

 Proven, Stress-Tested, and Market-Validated

-- The 10-Year Market Proof: In 2016, I valued a business at $3.2M using the 25-Factor methodology.
+• The 10-Year Market Proof: In 2016, a business was valued at $3.2M using the 25-Factor methodology.
 It sold for that exact amount.
-In late 2025, that same buyer now the prospective seller returned to me for a 2026 exit valuation.
+In late 2025, that same buyer returned for a 2026 exit valuation.
 There is no higher endorsement than a buyer who lives with a valuation for a decade and returns for the same expertise.

 Informed by 43 Cases of Judicial Precedent

-My methodology is informed by a curated analysis of 43 pivotal Canadian valuation cases.
-This research provides Forensic Proof of Intangible Dominance.
-It ensures that every report is compliant with:
+This methodology is informed by a curated analysis of 43 pivotal Canadian valuation cases, ensuring that every report is compliant with:

-When a lawyer hires a "standard" valuator, they are getting a spreadsheet.
-When they hire me, they are getting a Forensic Reality.
-By accounting for the global intangible shift and using direct inspection, I provide a conclusion that is Comprehensive, Defensible, and Unshakeable.
+When a lawyer hires a standard valuator, they are getting a spreadsheet.
+When they hire Eric Jordan, they are getting a Forensic Reality.
+By accounting for the global intangible shift and using direct inspection, the conclusion is Comprehensive, Defensible, and Unshakeable.

 1. The World Bank Group

-Primary Reference: The Changing Wealth of Nations 2024: Managing Assets for the Future
+Primary Reference: The Changing Wealth of Nations 2024

 Key Findings